 For more than 70 years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers and listeners trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

 While I have read each of these shorts at one time or the other, this collection is perfect for a fall listen.
-From the stellar narrations provided by Kristen Potter, Kimberly Farr, Karissa Vacker, and Mark Deakins to the perfect forward provided by Ottessa Moshfegh.
+From the stellar narrations provided by Kirsten Potter, Kimberly Farr, Karissa Vacker, and Mark Deakins to the perfect forward provided by Ottessa Moshfegh.
 They skillfully set the tone and making this audio collection a keeper.

 I was going to review each story but fear giving things away.
 Jackson’s stories share mundane events as she skillfully turns them on end.
 So I have rated the whole audiobook and given you at least a coffee cup rating of each story.
 As is typical in a collection, I loved some, scratched my head at others and enjoyed the rest.